 - Toggle the Emergency Bypass ON.

 And that should do it.
-This is a great option as even the strict Do Not Disturb won’t prevent your device from ringing or notifying you about incoming messages.
+This is a great option as even the strict Do Not Disturb and other Focus Modes won’t prevent your device from ringing or notifying you about incoming messages.
+And, of course, a good way to make certain contacts ring on Silent on your iPhone while keeping the rest quiet.

 Editor’s note: This article was originally published in March 2021.
 We made sure to revamp it for freshness and accuracy.